Pelino-Courses/pyfun-challenges-2025/README.md

 6. Uses class methods where appropriate
 7. Documents all classes and methods with comprehensive docstrings

-## Question 6: Advanced OOP with Multiple Inheritance and Custom Iterators (Expert)
+## Question 6: Advanced OOP with Multiple Inheritance and Custom Iterators
 **Scenario:** You're developing a simulation system for a university that needs to track students, courses, and enrollments.
 The system needs to handle complex relationships and provide various ways to access and iterate through the data.

 **Task:** Create a comprehensive OOP solution that: